emrecolako/chart-curvature/README.md

   <p align="center"><font size="2">Figure 3.
 A combination of MA(26) and EMA(12) overlayed on top of a line-chart.</font></p>
 </p>

-Now, as we have _line-charts_, _moving averages_ and _oscillators_ out of our way, let's have a look at the potential applications and use cases for plotting price movements as curves with the sole purpose of utilising curve related calculations to help with our analysis. _What is curvature going to tell us about the price fluctuation of a security?_
+Now, as we have _line-charts_, _moving averages_ and _oscillators_ out of our way, let's have a look at the potential applications and use cases for plotting price movements as curves with the sole purpose of utilising curve related calculations to help us with our analysis: _What is curvature going to tell us about the price fluctuation of a security?_

 Let's have a quick look at the explanation for curvature proved at the top of the [wikipedia page][link09] dedicated to this topic: